 - Heroic Sacrifice: The members of Bravo-Six turn back to save Deadly, an allied Cobra pilot who was shot down on the island.
 Because of this, they don't escape the blast radius of the nuclear device in time and are all killed.

 - More Dakka: Staff Sergeant Griggs wields an M249 squad automatic weapon, which he has to empty the magazine of to stagger an Alastor long enough for it to be destroyed by an underbarrel grenade from Sergeant Jackson.

 - Sacrificial Lion: These characters were shown solely to give an idea what it's like to be a "normal" military force going up against the super robots of Amalgam, and met their end when Meridia Island was nuked.

 Formerly an Arm Slave pilot for MITHRIL, he managed to survive the blitzkrieg by Amalgam and defected to their side.

-- Reverse Mole: Though he defected to Amalgam, he was later convinced to serve as a mole in the organization for the resurgent forces of MITHRIL.
+- The Mole: Though he defected to Amalgam, he was later convinced to serve as a mole in the organization for the resurgent forces of MITHRIL.